Boxing Fitness | The Complete Guide

 After you’ve purchased yourself a home boxing set-up (or plucked up the courage to attend your local club), you’ll be able to incorporate regular boxing training into your general fitness regime.
 To forge boxing fitness and develop the basic skills required to maximise your training input will require at the very least one session per week.

 Of course, participation is made easier if you have a punch bag in your garage or home gym.
-However, in saying that, most commercial gyms have a bag hanging around somewhere and most all amateur boxing clubs open three days per week.
+However, in saying that, most commercial gyms have a bag hanging around somewhere and most amateur boxing clubs are open three days per week.

 Once you’ve identified when and where you plan to participate in the sweet art of pugilism, it is important to fix the session into your calendar and stick to it.
 This is by far the most crucial stage of developing boxing fitness: for if you can’t maintain a consistent training regime your body will not adapt and your skills will not develop.